10 Years After a Freak Accident, Sydney Says ‘Thank You’ to her Hand Surgeon

 Increasingly worried, Meredith called her mom, who urged her to find a pediatric specialist.
 Meredith then called Children’s Hospital Los Angeles and quickly got an appointment to see Milan Stevanovic, MD, PhD.

-At the appointment, Stevanovic, an orthopaedic surgeon who specializes in hand and upper extremity surgery and pediatrics, did not mince words: Sydney had multiple severed tendons in her hand.
+At the appointment, Stevanovic, an orthopedic surgeon who specializes in hand and upper extremity surgery and pediatrics, did not mince words: Sydney had multiple severed tendons in her hand.
 Tendons, once severed, start to shrivel up—making it difficult to reattach them.
 Sydney’s future hand function was at stake.

 “He said, ‘This is an emergency,’” Meredith remembers. “‘Not only does she need surgery, she needs it as soon as possible.’”